-15. Amend § 229.1016 by adding Instructions to Item 1016 as follows: § 229.1016 (Item 1016) Exhibits.
+15. Amend § 229.1016 by adding "Instructions to Item 1016" at the end of the section to read as follows:

+§ 229.1016 (Item 1016) Exhibits.

-1. Schedules (or similar attachments) to the exhibits required by this Item are not required to be filed provided that they do not contain information material to an investment or voting decision and that information is not otherwise disclosed in the exhibit or the disclosure document.
+- 1. Schedules (or similar attachments) to the exhibits required by this Item are not required to be filed provided that they do not contain information material to an investment or voting decision and that information is not otherwise disclosed in the exhibit or the disclosure document.
 Each exhibit filed must contain a list briefly identifying the contents of all omitted schedules.
 Registrants need not prepare a separate list of omitted information if such information is already included within the exhibit in a manner that conveys the subject matter of the omitted schedules and attachments.
-In addition, the registrant must provide a copy of any omitted schedule to the Commission or its staff upon request.
+In addition, the registrant must provide a copy of any omitted schedule to the Commission or its staff upon request. - 2.
+The registrant may redact information from exhibits required to be filed by this Item if disclosure of such information would constitute a clearly unwarranted invasion of personal privacy (e.g., disclosure of bank account numbers, social security numbers, home addresses and similar information).

-- 2. The registrant may redact information from exhibits required to be filed by this Item if disclosure of such information would constitute a clearly unwarranted invasion of personal privacy (e.g., disclosure of bank account numbers, social security numbers, home addresses and similar information). - 16.
-Amend § 229.1100 by: - a.
-Revising Instruction 1 to paragraph (c)(1); and - b.
-Redesignating instructions 2 through 5 to paragraph (c)(1) as "Instruction 2 to paragraph (c)(1) of Item 1100.", "Instruction 3 to paragraph (c)(1) of Item 1100.", "Instruction 4 to paragraph (c)(1) of Item 1100.", and "Instruction 5 to paragraph (c)(1) of Item 1100." to read as follows:
+- 16. Amend § 229.1100 by: - a.
+Removing the designation "Instructions to Item 1100(c)(1)"; - b.
+Redesignating instruction 1 as "Instruction 1 to Item 1100(c)(1)" and revising it; and - c.
+Redesignating instructions 2 through 5 "Instruction 2 to paragraph (c)(1) of Item 1100.", "Instruction 3 to paragraph (c)(1) of Item 1100.", "Instruction 4 to paragraph (c)(1) of Item 1100.", and "Instruction 5 to paragraph (c)(1) of Item 1100", respectively.

+The revision reads as follows: